hamstergene/hamstergene.github.io/_posts/2021-10-30-do-not-use-unsigned-for-nonnegativity.md

 0. But wait, `(long long int)12 - (int)25 < (unsigned int)32` is true again!
 All it took is for *12* to became a larger type.
 0. If that's not convincing, remember:
     * Type names are often typedefs that can be changed.
-    * Integer sizes are platform and compiler-dependent.
+    * Integer sizes are platform and compiler-dependent: some of the above may easily become not true after porting.

 Now, knowing all the above, imagine code-reviewing the expression `if (source_index - findTargetIndex() < getSize())`?
 Doesn't look like a simple piece of code anymore, does it.